GSecurity1979/Notes/README.md

 I also exibit wish to sing, so mom sends me to a mentor of some sort, but he insults me.
 On the way back, my behind is sore again.

+I go with Antun Stamać and Filip Fiala on Info 96, an IT fair in Zagreb.
+I end up with a tissue placed on my nose in OS/2 Warp simulator with all 3 of us inside.
+I don't remember neither what nor why it happened.

 When I turned 18, my mom paid for my drivers licence and I got a job at Croit, who sold toys.
 I went with company Fiat Fiorino to pick up my drivers licence.
 I work all day at Croit, and mom forces me to go prepare for college at a nearby professors house, but I usually fall asleep tired during lessons.

-I go with Antun Stamać and Filip Fiala on Info 96, an IT fair in Zagreb.
-I end up with a tissue placed on my nose in OS/2 Warp simulator with all 3 of us inside.

 When I got my first sallary, me and a friend Andrej Juričin go for a drink where we meet 2 girls, Tina and Slavica.
 He ends up with Tina and me with Slavica and we go on concert of the Beat Fleet presenting their Ping Pong album at Baracuda beach bar.
 A week later, Slavica comes over to my apartment, and ends up accusing me of raping her, which I don't understand, since there was no rape.
 We stay in relationship another month and a half, then she says she needs to go to some guy if he calls her,